FrontBack Scanner · Application Help

 Scanning & Your Files

 • Preview is a fast, low-resolution pass over the whole bed.
-The physical button on the scanner itself triggers Preview too.
+The scanner’s own physical button triggers it too.

-• Scan N Regions makes one pass at full quality across the photos, then crops each box losslessly into its own file.
-A photo cropped out of a group scan is pixel-identical to scanning it alone.
+• Scan N Regions makes one full-quality pass, then crops each box losslessly into its own file, pixel-identical to scanning that photo alone.

-• Output settings: the filename base (scan by default), resolution up to your scanner’s full optical DPI, Color / Grayscale / B&W, the back-side suffix (_b by default), and the destination folder.
-Files save as high-quality JPEG with the true DPI embedded, so they open at their real physical size.
+• Output settings: filename base, start number, resolution up to full optical DPI, Color / Grayscale / B&W, the back suffix (_b), and the folder.
+JPEGs embed the true DPI, so files open at their real physical size.

 • Saved means saved.
-Every saved region gets a green check on its bed label and its sidebar row, and the bed wears a green SCANNED seal once everything on it is captured.
-Move a photo or take a new preview and the marks clear, so a stale check can never lie to you.
+Saved regions get green checks, and the bed wears a SCANNED seal once everything is captured.
+Move a photo or re-preview and the marks clear, so a stale check can never lie to you.

 • LAST SAVE and HISTORY thumbnails at the bottom of the sidebar open the actual file when clicked.

-The sidebar output settings: name, resolution, color mode, back suffix, and folder
+The sidebar output settings: name, start number, resolution, color mode, back suffix, and folder

 The OUTPUT section of the sidebar.